ProphetOfTheVoid/Creakwood-Clinic/README.md

 # 🤖 AI Medical Assistant ⚕️
-This is a simulation for a wider-scoped academic project aiming to evaluate the robustness of Artificial Intelligence within a simulated security-critical environment.
+This is a simulation for a wider-scoped academic project aiming to evaluate the robustness of Artificial Intelligence within a simulated security-critical environment (see .pfd file).
 For further reference about the entire project, check out the following presentation:
 * https://www.canva.com/design/DAG8-4DB5xQ/DYqXfU53T4-cPlUgTnO06A/view?utm_content=DAG8-4DB5xQ&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hf43addf8d8

 The chosen scenario is a medical practice, Creakwood Clinic, supported by an AI-driven Medical Assistant.
 The latter assists patients connecting to the platform by answering their questions and guiding them in step-by-step procedures, much like any human secretary would.
 The system is governed by a single non-negotiable rule: the protection of the patients’ privacy.